-TRS Early Childhood Center provides a joyful and nurturing learning environment that fosters in each child the confidence and competence to become a productive, caring member of his/her family and community.
+TRS Early Childhood Center provides a joyful and nurturing learning environment that fosters in each child the confidence and competence to become a productive, caring member of their family and community.

 We emphasize extensive, interactive, and diverse play experiences to promote the cognitive, social, emotional, and physical development of each child.
 These experiences are designed to inspire life-long learning.

 We celebrate Reform Jewish life, honoring traditions and exploring our heritage while finding its relevance in today’s world.

 At TRS ECC, we are committed to meeting each child’s unique developmental needs.
 Our staff is continuously studying and incorporating the best practices of early childhood and Jewish education.

 TRS ECC has been introducing preschool children of all faiths to school life since 1970.